 Kids learn about the world by touching, feeling and putting things in their mouths.
 Ingesting foreign bodies is their way of exploring the world.
-Swallowing a coin seems a very common incident, and since coins are easily accessible by babies and toddlers, their shining metallic luster appeals the little eyes and as they like to taste everything, the silver metal goes straight into the mouth.
+Swallowing small items like buttons, batteries or coins seems a very common incident, and since coins are easily accessible by babies and toddlers, their shining metallic luster appeals the little eyes and as they like to taste everything, the silver metal goes straight into the mouth.
+Read how can you stop your baby from putting everything in his mouth.

 Children find everything as their potential food items and feed themselves with it.
+Touch and taste, chew and swallow’, this is how their mind works when they get something in their hands.
 Then it may or may not be a food item.
 If it is small and fits into his mouth, it is definitely being tasted, and then maybe swallowed.
 Swallowing foreign objects like marbles, coins, mouth full’s of sand and tiny removable parts of toys are common problems for parents of a toddler.
 A child will happily swallow a foreign object and not even worry about it.
 Whereas, parents live in fear of “What to do now?”

-- The child could drop the saliva continuously from the mouth
+- The child could drop the saliva continuously from the mouth, continuous drooling can be indicative that something is wrong with the child

 If the coin gets stuck in the intestine and tears intestinal walls a variety of symptoms might be evident like- blood in the stool due to which it could appear dark, bowel sounds that are not normal, stomach pain and vomiting.
 Sometimes the coin gets trapped but a child can continue to swallow and eat without any difficulty.
 In such a situation, the child will cough continuously.
 The stuck coin can cause inflammation and irritation of the esophageal tissues, which can further rupture the esophagus, causing potential dangerous situations.